 Workshop product and testimonials:

-Klaxics second workshop - February 2021
+Klaxics second and third workshop - February and July 2021

 Despite COVID-19 challenges, Klaxics second workshop took place with 10 participants who gathered, with physical distancing, for 4 days of extensive training on 4 songs of Dalia's arrangement.
 Recording and shooting was supported by "Art for Social Change" program in partnership with DICE and British Council Egypt.

 Klaxics version of “Ali Ya Ali” (a popular Egyptian pop song) got more than 3.8 million organic views.
 Check the audience reaction here!